-2 - The level presented represents the 90th percentile of the 20 sites tested.
+- 2 The level presented represents the 90th percentile of the 20 samples tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 20 samples were collected at your water system and the 90th percentile value was the second highest value (239 mg/l).
+In this case, 20 samples were collected at your water system and the 90th percentile value was the second highest value (204 mg/l).
 The action level for copper was not exceeded at any of the sites tested.
-The Village qualifies for reduced monitoring by not having exceeded action levels for a period of 3 consecutive years and currently only has to sample for copper once in each 3 year period.
-3 - The level presented represents the 90th percentile of the 20 samples collected.
-The action level for lead was not exceeded at any of the 20 sites tested.
-The Village qualifies for reduced monitoring by not having exceeded action levels for a period of 3 consecutive years and currently only has to sample for lead once in each 3 year period.
-4 - This level represents the highest locational running annual average (LRAA) calculated from data collected.
+The Village qualifies for reduced monitoring by not having exceeded action levels in 90% of the samples for a period of 3 consecutive years and currently only has to sample for copper once in each 3-year period. - 3 The level presented represents the 90th percentile of the 20 samples collected.
+The action level for lead was exceeded at two of the 20 sites tested.
+The Village qualifies for reduced monitoring by not having exceeded action levels in 90% of the samples for a period of 3 consecutive years and currently only has to sample for lead once in each 3-year period. - 4 This level represents the highest locational running annual average (LRAA) calculated from data collected.